HOW TO PRUNE A PLUM TREE

 FINAL THOUGHTS ON PRUNING PLUM TREES

-The tree on the left (above for mobiles) is not ideally formed, it has a bias to one side which makes it slightly unbalanced.
+The tree above is not ideally formed, it has a bias to one side which makes it slightly unbalanced.
 But nature has bulked out the correct branches to make sure the tree remains relatively stable.
 And the proof of the pudding is in the eating, this plum tree produces lots of delicious fruit year after year!

 Plum trees require very little care throughout their life (aside from a yearly pruning) but will produce of their best if you thin the fruit, mulch the surrounding ground and give them an annual feed.
 These are all described in detail below.

 Plum trees are well known for producing vast amounts of plums in some years.
 This is not good for you for two reasons.
 First, if too many plums are produced, each individual fruit will be small and may well not ripen fully.
 The second problem with over-production of fruit is that the sheer weight of the fruit can cause branches to break and they don’t break cleanly in most cases.

 MULCHING PLUM TREES

 Plum trees require a constant source of moisture at their roots especially when the fruits are forming.
 A mulch with any organic matter around the base of tree each spring will go a long to providing these conditions.
 If you have no organic material to hand then think again, a mulch of grass cuttings will do the job very well.
 If you have the money a bag of chipped bark will provide a long-lasting mulch.

 A long lasting organic feed such as blood, fish and bone (three handfuls per tree) will provide them with an excellent tonic.
 It is best applied in spring just before you spread mulch around the trees.